Prior to joining Bradfield College, Simon was Deputy Head (Academic) at Sherborne School.

-Tom studied classics (‘Greats’) at Trinity College, Oxford and subsequently did his PGCE at Cambridge.
+Tom studied classics (‘Greats’) at Trinity College, Oxford.
 He arrived at Eton in 1996 to teach Latin, Greek and ancient history.
 He also ran both the Junior Chronicle and Chronicle and coached rowing.

-Tom is a governor at Lambrook School and at The Langley Academy.
-He is married to Susannah and they have two young children.
+Tom is a governor at The Langley Academy.
+He is married to Susannah and they have two children.

 The Deputy Head (Co-Curricular) oversees the extensive co-curriculum at Eton, including sport, music, drama, outdoor education, CCF, community engagement and the societies programme.